Mina Shirakawa: Professional wrestling style and persona

-Having developed large breasts during puberty, Shirakawa performed as a gravure model for a time in her 20s, and later incorporated this into her professional wrestling persona; she sometimes uses the monikers "The Fighting H-Cup Gravure Wrestler" and "The Venus of Pro Wrestling", the latter of which formed the concept for her team Club Venus.
+Shirakawa performed as a gravure model for a time in her 20s, and later incorporated this into her professional wrestling persona; she sometimes uses the monikers "The Fighting H-Cup Gravure Wrestler" and "The Venus of Pro Wrestling", the latter of which formed the concept for her team Club Venus.

 Shirakawa has said that Jushin Thunder Liger inspired her to pursue a career in professional wrestling, which she began at the relatively late age of 31.
 Some of her signatures moves include a modified cradle pin called Glamorous Collection MINA, a driver called Figure Four Driver MINA, a hurricanrana/leg drop hybrid called Hurricane Leg Screw MINA, and a high-angle reverse DDT called Glamorous Driver MINA.

 In AEW, Shirakawa is presented as sexually attracted to other women, notably shown through her affectionate and romantic interactions with Mariah May, including sharing a kiss and describing their relationship by saying "we love each other", as well as kissing Toni Storm following their match at Double or Nothing (2025).